msvens/gapi/README.md

   }
 ```

-Next we need to setup an initialise the specifc google service we want to use (in this cas drive).
+Next we need to setup an initialise the specific google service we want to use (in this case drive).

 ```scala
   def drive: DriveService = serverCallback.gdrive.get